rishabh3/CSTL/README.md

 Run `chmod +x build.sh` to provide execute permission

-Run `./build.sh` to build the directory structure and generate the library
+Run `./build.sh` to build the directory structure for the project